cjdbarlow/bedside-notebook/anaesthesia/regional/peribulbar.md

 ##Indications
-Anaesthesia and akinesia of the globe.
+Anaesthesia and akinesia of the globe for:
+* Cataract extraction
+* Trabeculectomy
+* Vitrectomy
+* Strabismus repair

 ##Contraindications
 Should be avoided when:
 * Axial length is **>26mm**
 Increased risk of globe perforation.
-* Anticoagulation
+* Severe coagulopathy
 * Perforated globe
 * Infected eye
 * Inability to lie flat